-ACROSS THE SOUTH, SOUTHERN BREAD IS A RISING ART
+ACROSS THE REGION, SOUTHERN BREAD IS A RISING ART

 Growing up, every so often, and likely out of desperation, my mother would arrive home from work with a grocery bag full of assorted, thinly sliced deli meats, a selection of cheeses, and pretty basic mustards that, for unknown reasons, compelled us children to dramatize requests for the sauce as though we’d never seen condiments before in our lives.